llbaker302/ipp-python-dev-test/README.md

 * The endpoint should return one record for each row of data in the file
 * Returned data should be sorted by date, most recent data first
 * If an invalid symbol is requested, the endpoint should return 400 with an appropriate error message
+* The solution should allow the dataset to be updated (e.g. new data added) without restarting the app

 ### 2) Allow the price data to be filtered by year